Stachelbeere1248/zombies-utils/README.md

 - If you are using a Hypixel language other than english the mod may not work entirely.
 Use /lang en.
 ## For Users
 The Timer automatically splits every round.
 The Personal-Best-recorder automatically distinguishes between maps and difficulties.
+### Config
+- SLA Launcher: sets and displays SLA when the mod starts the timer
+- short SLA: hides inactive windows & rooms from the SLA display
+- chat macro: the text to be sent when pressing the respective keybind (-> control settings), DO NOT use "§" as symbol
 ### Commands
 - /runCategory \<name> - Switches to the category called name.
 All recorded times are bound to its category.
 Tabcomplete suggests already existing categories, but you can insert a new (clean) one as well.
   - Examples: